|Nutrition Facts (per serving)|

-Gradually add remaining whole wheat flour, stirring until the dough pulls away from the side of the bowl.
+Gradually add the remaining whole wheat flour, stirring until the dough pulls away from the sides of the bowl.

 Knead the dough until it becomes smooth and elastic, about 10 minutes.

-Place in a large lightly greased bowl.
-Turning the dough to bring up the greased side.
-Cover with a towel and allow to rise in a warm place (about 85 F), free from drafts, until it has doubled in bulk—about 1 hour and 15 minutes.
+Place in a large lightly greased bowl and turn the dough to coat all sides.
+Cover with a towel and allow the dough to rise in a warm place (about 85 F), free from drafts, until it has doubled in bulk—about 1 hour and 15 minutes.
 When two fingers poked into the dough leave indentations, the rising is sufficient.

 Turn out the dough onto a lightly floured surface.
 Divide in half.
 Shape each half into a smooth ball.
 Cover with a towel and allow to rest for 10 minutes.

-Shape each portion into a loaf and place in a lightly greased 9x5x3-inch loaf pan.
+Shape each portion into a loaf and place each in a lightly greased 9 x 5 x 3-inch loaf pan.

-- If a lighter color crust is desired, cover the top of the loaves with foil after baking for 25 minutes.
+- Lighter crust: Cover the top of the loaves with foil after baking for 25 minutes.

 - Honey-Nut Bread: Add 1 1/2 cups finely chopped walnuts with the first addition of flours.